Primary research interest

 About me

-I joined The University of Queensland as a Professor in 2012.
-I have a joint appointment between the School of Chemistry & Molecular Biosciences (SCMB) and the Australian Institute for Bioengineering and Nanotechnology (AIBN) where I am a Senior Group Leader in computational molecular science.
+I am an ARC Australian Laureate Fellow.
+I joined The University of Queensland as a Professor in 2012 and have a joint appointment between the School of Chemistry & Molecular Biosciences (SCMB) and the Australian Institute for Bioengineering and Nanotechnology (AIBN) where I am a Senior Group Leader.
+I am also a Chief Investigator in the ARC Centre of Excellence for Green Electrochemical Transformation of Carbon Dioxide (GetCO2).
 Previously I was at Griffith University, where I was the founding Director of the Queensland Micro- and Nanotechnology Centre.
 I have held research appointments at the University of Basel in Switzerland, the Australian National University and The University of Queensland.
-Debra did her PhD in quantum chemistry at The University of Newcastle.
-My maiden name is Searles.
+I did my PhD in quantum chemistry at The University of Newcastle and have since use a wide range of theoretical and computational methods to address fundamental and applied research questions.
+I mostly publish using my birth name, Debra J. Searles.

 Research focus and collaborations

 Using theoretical and computational methods, Debra Bernhardt and her group aim to study new materials and fluids and to develop theories that can be applied to understand and predict the behaviour of these systems.
 This research involves use and development of classical simulation methods as well as quantum mechanical calculations.
-With her research group at AIBN, Debra’s studies will provide the know-how for understanding and developing improved devices, materials and fluids.
+With her research group, Debra’s studies provide the know-how for understanding and developing improved devices, materials and fluids with particular interesting in sustainable energy applications.

 Current research projects include: